Psalm 51 – Restoration of a Broken and Contrite King

 b.
 My sin is always before me: In the many months between the time David committed these sins and this confession, he had not escaped the sense of sin – it was always before him.
 He did his best to ignore it and deny it, but as a genuine child of God he could not escape it.
 He was in unconfessed sin, but miserable in it, as a child of God should be.

 i.
-David didn’t say, “My punishment is ever before me” or “My consequences are ever before me.”
+David didn’t say, “My punishment is ever before me,” or “My consequences are ever before me.”
 What bothered him was his sin.
-Many grieve over the consequences of sin, few over sin itself.
+Many grieve over the consequences of sin, but few over sin itself.

 ii.
 Is ever before me: “To my great grief and regret, my conscience twitteth me with it, and the devil layeth it in my dish.”
 (Trapp)